inspr/core-legacy/docs/helm_installation.md

 To properly access the cluster via the Inspr CLI it is necessary to configure the hostname in your machine to comport the Ingress host.

 This can be done in unix machines editting the file `etc/hosts` and adding `<cluster_IP> <insprIngress.host>`.
-For futher understanding of what is happening access this [link](https://debian-handbook.info/browse/stable/sect.hostname-name-service.html)
+For further understanding of what is happening access this [link](https://debian-handbook.info/browse/stable/sect.hostname-name-service.html)

 For Windows is recommended to follow the steps in [here](https://docs.microsoft.com/en-us/windows-server/networking/technologies/ipam/add-a-dns-resource-record).